tassiluca/direct-style-effects/docs/index.md

   (user, address)
 ```

-This is a simple example of _effect_ management using direct style where the _effect_ is the possibility of _failing_.
+This is a simple example of _effect_ management in direct style, where the _effect_ is the possibility of _failure_.

 ---